 How often does rooftop PV cause a fire?

 Although there are no precise statistics on the number of fires caused by rooftop PV systems in the United States, the Solar Energy Industries Association claims that a solar system spontaneously bursting into flames is a very unusual event.
-Assessing Fire Risks in PV Systems and Developing Safety Concepts for Risk Minimization, a paper examining fire risks in Germany, found that 210 of the 430 incidents involving solar systems were caused by the system itself.
+Assessing Fire Risks in PV Systems and Developing Safety Concepts for Risk Minimization, a paper examining fire risks in Germany finds that 210 of the 430 incidents involving solar systems were caused by the system itself.

 What are the reasons for residential solar fires?